Density sensor DLO-M2_ex for liquids

 Density and variables derived from it (e.g. standard density, concentration, etc.)

-Permissible media:
+Typical media:

-Particulate free (<30 μm) hydrocarbons such as
+Particulate free (<30 μm) media such as

-- OME* (synthetic fuel)
+- OME (synthetic materials)

 - LPG*